The Garden of Eatin’

 We’ve made some updates along Victoria Drive to make space for neighbours to rest, learn, and connect.
 Walk on by, exchange a book in our little library, have a seat on one of the benches, and enjoy the space.

-As part of connecting with our neighbours at the Immigrant Services Society of BC (ISSofBC) Welcome Centre,, we host a Tea & English Conversation time for newcomers-to-Canada each week in partnership with the Chaplain and Refugee Support Mobilizer (more details below).
-For more information, contact Dena (dena@firstvan.ca).
+As part of connecting with our neighbours living at or using the services of the Immigrant Services Society of BC (ISSofBC) Welcome Centre, we provide space for a “Tea, Coffee, and English Conversation” time for newcomers-to-Canada, which includes transitional English classes (beginner and intermediate).
+This space and time is hosted each week by the Chaplain and Refugee Support Mobilizer (more details below).
+Please note that our English classes are currently full.

 Newcomer Clothing Bank